Lasserre Hierarchy for Graph Isomorphism and Homomorphism Indistinguishability: From Lasserre to Homomorphism Tensors

 The following \cref{thm4.7} relates the properties of $\Phi$ and $M$.
 In \cref{i3}, $J$ denotes the all-ones matrix of appropriate dimension.
-Its proof is deferred to \cref{app:thm4.7}.

 \begin{theorem} Let $t \geq 1$.
-Let $G$ and $H$ be graphs and $\mathcal{K} \in \{\mathcal{DNN}, \mathcal{S}_+\}$ be a family of matrices.
+Let $G$ and $H$ be graphs and $\mathcal{K} \in \{\mathcal{DNN}, \mathcal{PSD}\}$ be a family of matrices.
 Let $\Phi \colon \mathbb{C}^{V(G)^t \times V(G)^t} \to \mathbb{C}^{V(H)^t \times V(H)^t}$ be a linear map.
-Then the following are equivalent. \begin{enumerate} \item The Choi matrix $C_\Phi$ of $\Phi$ satisfies \cref{m1,m2,m3,m4} and $C_\Phi \in \mathcal{K}$, \item $\Phi$ is a \emph{level-$t$ $\mathcal{K}$-isomorphism map from $G$ to $H$}, i.e.\@ it satisfies \item $\Phi^*$ is a level-$t$ $\mathcal{K}$-isomorphism map from $H$ to $G$. \end{enumerate} \end{theorem}
+Then the following are equivalent. \begin{enumerate} \item The Choi matrix $C_\Phi$ of $\Phi$ satisfies \cref{m1,m2,m3,m4} and $C_\Phi \in \mathcal{K}$, \item $\Phi$ is a \emph{level-$t$ $\mathcal{K}$-isomorphism map from $G$ to $H$}, i.e.\ it satisfies \item $\Phi^*$ is a level-$t$ $\mathcal{K}$-isomorphism map from $H$ to $G$. \end{enumerate} \end{theorem}

-We remark that \cref{thm4.7} and in particular its \cref{i3} has brought us closer to interpreting the Lasserre system of equation from the perspective of homomorphism indistinguishability.
+We remark that \cref{thm4.7} and in particular its \cref{i3} have brought us closer to interpreting the Lasserre system of equation from the perspective of homomorphism indistinguishability.
 As argued in \cref{rem:num-vertices}, the map $\Phi$, which will be understood as mapping homomorphism tensors $\boldsymbol{F}_G$ to $\boldsymbol{F}_H$, is sum-preserving.
-Since the sum of the entries of these tensors equals the number of homomorphisms from their underlying unlabelled graphs to $G$ and $H$, respectively, for establishing a connection between $\mathcal{K}$-isomorphism maps and homomorphism indistinguishability.
+Since the sum of the entries of these tensors equals the number of homomorphisms from their underlying unlabelled graphs to $G$ and $H$, respectively, this is relevant for establishing a connection between $\mathcal{K}$-isomorphism maps and homomorphism indistinguishability.

-\begin{remark} If a linear map $\Phi \colon \mathbb{C}^{n \times n} \to \mathbb{C}^{m \times m}$ is such that $J = \Phi^*(J)$ then it is \emph{sum-preserving}, i.e.\@ $\soe X = \soe \Phi(X)$ for all $X \in \mathbb{C}^{n \times n}$.
-Indeed, $\soe X = \left< X, J \right> = \left< X, \Phi^*(J) \right> = \left< \Phi(X), J \right> = \soe \Phi(X)$ where $\left< A, B \right> \eqqcolon \tr (AB^*)$.
-In particular, if there is $\Phi$ satisfying \cref{i2,i3} for graphs $G$ and $H$ then $|G| = |H|$. \end{remark}
+\begin{remark} If a linear map $\Phi \colon \mathbb{C}^{n \times n} \to \mathbb{C}^{m \times m}$ is such that $J = \Phi^*(J)$ then it is \emph{sum-preserving}, i.e.\ $\soe(X) = \soe(\Phi(X))$ for all $X \in \mathbb{C}^{n \times n}$.
+Indeed, $\soe(X) = \left< X, J \right> = \left< X, \Phi^*(J) \right> = \left< \Phi(X), J \right> = \soe( \Phi(X))$ where $\left< A, B \right> \coloneqq \tr(AB^*)$.
+In particular, if there is $\Phi$ satisfying \cref{i2,i3} for graphs $G$ and $H$ then $|V(G)| = |V(H)|$. \end{remark}